aartikis/RTEC/examples/ctm/readme-ctm.md

 # Directory Structure
 - /experiments/data.
-A sample synthetic dataset concerning 100 public transport vehicles from the [PRONTO](http://www.ict-pronto.org/) project.
+A sample synthetic dataset concerning 100 public transport vehicles from the EU-funded PRONTO project.
 - /experiments/execution log files.
 Directory of the execution logs.
 - /patterns.
 Original and compiled patterns along with declarations.